Active until Friday, July 10 at 8 p.m. For public safety, certain trails are restricted from 8 a.m. to 5 p.m.

 What should you do if you think someone is experiencing an opioid overdose?

 If you think someone is experiencing an opioid overdose, always call 911 right away.
-If you have it on hand, administer Narcan/(naloxone).
-If you would like to learn where to get free Narcan from the City of Phoenix or more about how to use it, check out our Narcan Kits page.
+If you have it on hand, administer naloxone (commonly known by the brand Narcan).
+If you would like to learn where to get free naloxone from the City of Phoenix or more about how to use it, check out the Naloxone Opioid Overdose Reversal Kits page.